 We all act as a "pilot" for investors and companies.
 Fast response, support of high quality as well as commitment is our main principle

 The Rheinland-Pfalz extends from the Ludwigshafen/Frankenthal metropolitan area in the north to Wörth in the south, and connects the Rhine-Neckar metropolitan region (approximately 2.4 million inhabitants; with the technology region of Karlsruhe (roughly 1.3 million inhabitants).
 Given its ideal geographic location – situated directly on Europe’s primary waterway – as well as the efficient rail and road links in place, a strong industrial cluster has developed along the Rhine.
-Almost half of all industrial turnover in Rheinland-Pfalz is generated in the Palatinate (approx. EUR 50 billion).
+Almost half of all industrial turnover in Rheinland-Pfalz is generated in the Palatinate (approx. 50 billion euros).
 Key industrial focus points include chemicals/pharmaceuticals, commercial vehicle construction and mechanical engineering.
 In addition to a number of international corporations with a presence in the region, many well-known SMEs are also represented here.
 High-performance logistics and industrial service providers (consulting, research and development, software, etc.) all help to bolster the network industry in the Palatinate.

 Industry in the Palatinate is heavily focused on export operations.
 The proportion of export activity exceeds 70 percent – by way of comparison: Proportion in Rheinland-Pfalz is 58 percent / roughly 50 percent in Germany.
 The Palatinate and the Rhine-Neckar metropolitan region are home to more than 20 universities attended by 80,000+ students, as well as roughly 30 scientific institutions.
 The geographical proximity enjoyed between business and science has culminated in a fruitful knowledge transfer and the establishment of several industrial clusters (including automotive, commercial vehicle construction, battery technology, simulation technology) and has helped to secure – along with region’s dual vocational training programme – the skilled workers required for tomorrow’s business world.